sta323-fa25/sta323-fa25.github.io/README.md

 # sta323-sp23.github.io

-Source code for the course website for STA 323 - taught by Dr. Alexander Fisher in Spring 2023 at Duke University.
+Source code for the course website for STA 323 - taught by Dr. Alexander Fisher in Fall 2025 at Duke University.

 ## Website notes